| |

 - A taste of paradise (6-10-06)

-Other Exploration: You may be curious if there is a way to circle around down stream and then come up stream to reach the lower pool of Hermit Falls.
+Other exploration: You may be curious if there is a way to circle around down stream and then come up stream to reach the lower pool of Hermit Falls.
 It's not easily achievable.
 Here's what I found: From Hermit Falls, if you go back up to the main trail, you can continue down it, south (although as of 6-13-06, it has been deteriorating and is dicey in spots with a steep downside slope, and is being invaded by poison oak).
 After about 0.2 mile you see a cabin below.
 If you take the side spur down past the cabin, you reach the creek.
 You can forge your way up stream through ivy and thorny blackberry vines, stepping over fallen tree limbs and dodging stinging nettles.
 In about 100 yards from the cabin, the canyon narrows and the stream is channeled between two sheer rock walls.
 To continue, you would have to wade up the creek and climb up and over some large boulders blocking the route.
 It does not appear to be a doable route without appropriate equipment and technical skills.

 If you climb back up to the cabin, the main trail continues downstream.
 The topo maps shows that in another half mile or so the trail runs adjacent to Santa Anita Dam reservoir to intersect the service road for the dam.
 But the sign on Chantry Flat Road indicates that the road to the dam is strictly off limits to the public.